History of Sri Lanka (1948–present): Attempts at peace and resurgence of war (1994–2009)

-Post-conflict (2009–present)
+Political and economic instability (2009–2024)

 Sri Lankan government declaration of total victory on 16 May 2009 marked the end of the 26-year-long civil war.
 President Mahinda Rajapaksa, while attending the G11 summit in Jordan, addressed the summit stating "my government, with the total commitment of our armed forces, has in an unprecedented humanitarian operation finally defeated the LTTE militarily".
 However the fighting continued for a couple of days thereafter.
 On the same day, Sri Lankan troops killed 70 rebels attempting to escape by boat, as the last LTTE strongpoints crumbled.
 The whereabouts of LTTE leader Vellupillai Prabhakaran and other major rebel leaders were not certain at the time.
-On 17 May 2009, Selvarasa Pathmanathan, the LTTE chief of international relations, admit the organization's defeat stating "This battle has reached its bitter end ...
+On 17 May 2009, Selvarasa Pathmanathan, the LTTE chief of international relations, admitted the organization's defeat stating "This battle has reached its bitter end ...
 We have decided to silence our guns.
 Our only regrets are for the lives lost and that we could not hold out for longer".

 On May 18, 2009, Velupillai Prabhakaran was erroneously claimed to be killed by the Sri Lankan armed forces.
 It was claimed that on the morning of that day, he was killed by gunfire while trying to escape the conflict zone in an ambulance with his closest aides.
 State television announced that the military had surrounded Prabhakaran in a tiny patch of jungle in the north-east.
 The Daily Telegraph wrote that, according to Sri Lankan TV, Prabhakaran was "... killed in a rocket-propelled grenade attack as he tried to escape the war zone in an Ambulance.
 Colonel Soosai, the leader of his "Sea Tigers" navy, and Pottu Amman, his intelligence chief were also killed in the attack."

 19 May 2009 saw President Mahinda Rajapaksa giving a victory speech to the Parliament and declared that Sri Lanka is liberated from terrorism.
 Around 9:30 a.m., the same day, troops attached to Task Force VIII of Sri Lanka Army, reported to its commander, Colonel G.V.
 Ravipriya that a body similar to Velupillai Prabhakaran has been found among the mangroves in Nandikadal lagoon.